 In my research on this subject, I found the post ”Where to buy shoes when your feet are two different sizes” on a website called The Ability Hacker.
 Instead of reinventing the wheel, I received permission from the writer and website owner Amy to use portions of her 2016 post.
 You can see the original blog post and check out her very helpful website for people with disabilities here

 One hack for people with two different size feet, is to use an insole to fill up the empty space in a too large shoe.
 There are several companies that sell insoles specifically for this purpose.
 One is called Sizers and you can find them on Amazon here and another one is called Shoolex which you can find here.

-As you will see from the list below, it is also possible to purchase a pair of shoes in two different sizes and/or a single shoe.
+As you will see from the list below, it is also possible to purchase odd size shoes and/or a single shoe.

 - The best resource for both adults and children with extremely accommodating policies for people with disabilities, amputees and those needing irregular sizes.